 Like so much else in Belgium, the economy is also of a dual nature: People working in Belgium’s Flemish regions profit from a diversified industrial and commercial economic base; on the other hand, the Walloon economy in the French-speaking region is somewhat less dynamic.

 The service sector is the main economic driver in all parts of the country, both with regard to GDP and employment figures.
 According to 2013 statistics, just under 77% of the Belgian workforce is employed in the services sector, while the industry sector accounts for slightly less than 23% of all people working in Belgium.
 The agricultural sector provides employment for a mere 0.8% of the workforce in Belgium.

 Work Permits for Belgium

-- C Permit: People with a limited-duration residency status, e.g. students or refugees, can apply for this permit if they want to take up temporary work.
+- C Permit: People with a limited-duration residency status, e.g. students or refugees, can apply for this permit if they want to take up temporary work in Belgium.
 C Permits are not tied to a specific job or employer.